PrefectHQ/actions-prefect-deploy/README.md

   name: simple-pool
   work_queue_name: null
 ```
-You will not need to pass your work-pool name, or the deployment name to this action.
+You will not need to pass your work-pool name or the deployment name to this action.

 ## Requirements